helixstreet/helixstreet-node/README.md

 # helixstreet Collator Node

-This repository is a starting point for starting a helixstreet collator node and develop additional pallets for the helixstreet life sciences web3 ecosystem
+This repository is a starting point for starting a helixstreet collator node and develop additional pallets for the helixstreet life sciences web3 ecosystem.
+The repository is based on the parachain template.

 ☁️ It is based on the Cumulus framework.
 🔧 Its runtime is configured with custom pallets and includes ready-made pallets such as a Balances pallet.